davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp-parkside-lounge-jun-13-2011.md

 ---
-title: Jimmy and The Wolfpack played Parkside Lounge
+title: Jimmy and The Wolfpack played Parkside Lounge.
 date: 2011-06-13T22:00:00.000Z
 summary: We liked playing anywhere with "lounge" in the name.
 excerpt: We liked playing anywhere with "lounge" in the name.